Spending Time Outside, Together

 How to Incorporate Adventure into Daily Life

 Basic disciplines help us to carve out the space needed to incorporate adventure and will serve us through the years.
-The idea is to cultivate healthy, sometimes new, habits in order to experience increased vitality and longevity.
+The idea is to cultivate healthy, sometimes new, habits to experience increased vitality and longevity.
 Here are some tips:

 SOURCES